JParticles/Documentation/public/languages/en/pages/examples/intro.md

 ### Intro

-- JParticles(abbreviation for JavaScript particles) is a lightweight JavaScript library for build user interfaces base on the Canvas.
-That provide some cool particle effects to bring a surprise for user.
+- JParticles(abbreviation for JavaScript particles) is a lightweight JavaScript library for build some cool particle effects in WEB page base on the Canvas.

-- JParticles effects are mostly shared by others, but it collect them together like a porter and made detail or functional improvements.
-Here, thanks for the original author's ideas and codes.
+- JParticles effects are mostly shared by others, but it collect them together like a porter and improve some details or functions.
+Thanks for the original author's ideas or codes.

 ### Concept

-- API design concept: `"The Write Less, Do More"` and `"Keep It Simple And Stupid"`.
-I hope the library is very simple and convenient to use, because a tool is to help people achieve their desired functions more quickly, rather than spend too much time to learn.
+- API design concepts: `"The Write Less, Do More"` and `"Keep It Simple And Stupid"`.
+I hope the library is easy to use because a tool is to help peoples achieve their desired functions more quickly, rather than spend too much time to know and learn.
 In short, it should be both powerful and easy to extend and simple.

-- I hope that codes is succinct and high performance.
-Thanks for colorful open source projects and something else, because JParticles undoubtedly referenced(standing on the shoulders of giants) your excellent codes or thought.
+- I hope that codes are succinct and high performance.
+Thanks for colorful open source projects and something else, because JParticles has been referenced(standing on the shoulders of giants) your excellent codes or thoughts.

 ### Compatibility